sriley86/ITS362-Distributed-Application-Development-/Final/readme.txt

 You should have different welcome pages for either a user or an administrator.
 A user should only be able to insert a new lastname as in Problem 2, and an administrator should be able to delete an entry in the table.
-Do not forget to implement a logout feature.
+Don't forget to implement a logout feature.